Can I light an open fire in an urban area in Opotiki?

-Do I need a permit to light a fire in the open air in Opotiki?
+Do I need a permit to light a fire in Opotiki?

 Yes.
-All outdoor fires, apart from gas barbecues and properly constructed incinerators, require a permit.
+All outdoor fires, apart from those listed above require a permit.

 Open air fires are managed by Pumicelands Fire and Emergency New Zealand (Pumicelands).